Introduction to Defect Life Cycle in Software Testing

-Defect Life Cycle – As you might be aware by now that test execution is the phase where the tester would be actually executing the test scripts.
-Process of execution of test scripts varies from company to company and might be different in different projects within the same company as well.
+As you might be aware by now that test execution is the phase where the tester would be actually executing the test scripts.
+The process of execution of test scripts varies from company to company and might be different in different projects within the same company as well.
+Nowadays there are tools available for test execution, tools like – Quality Center, Microsoft visual studio and so on.
+The actual execution process of performing each step to compare actual and expected result remains the same for the functional tester irrespective of tools used.
+In this article will see about defect life cycle in software testing.

 When a tester finds that the actual testing result is not equal to the expected result, a defect is logged.